Multiple drafts model

 Daniel Dennett's multiple drafts model (MDM) of consciousness is a physicalist theory of consciousness based upon cognitivism, which views the mind in terms of information processing.
-The theory is described in depth in his book, Consciousness Explained, published in 1991.
-As the title states, the book proposes a high-level explanation of consciousness which is consistent with support for the possibility of strong AI.
+The theory is described in depth in his 1991 book Consciousness Explained.
+As the title suggests, the book proposes a high-level explanation of consciousness which is consistent with support for the possibility of strong AI.

 Dennett describes the theory as first-person operationalism.
 As he states it:

 The Multiple Drafts model makes [the procedure of] "writing it down" in memory criterial for consciousness: that is what it is for the "given" to be "taken" ...
 There is no reality of conscious experience independent of the effects of various vehicles of content on subsequent action (and hence, of course, on memory).